gvwilson/sensibleadventures/cloudherd/new.md

 set.
 "I promised them we would give them a proper farewell."

 Half a dozen expressions flitted across Grappa Gas's face as he realized what their cargo was.
 "Ah.
-Sorry, lad.
-I'm sorry."
+Hard world, lad, hard world."
 He hesitated.
 "And that magic you did---I hope it didn't cost more than you can afford."

 The soldier glanced over his shoulder.
 Behind them, the forest creatures were tearing every man-made thing in the camp to pieces.